MARTIMM/unicode-precis/README.md

 # PRECIS Framework: Preparation, Enforcement, and Comparison of Internationalized Strings in Application Protocols

 Many tests are based on the Unicode® database as well as the unicode tools from perl6.
 Not all methods and functions are in place e.g. uniprop() is not yet available in the jvm.
-Also perl6 seems to be based on Unicode version 8.0.0.
+Also perl6 seems to be based on Unicode version 8.0.0 but is scheduled for 9.0.0.

 ## Synopsis

 ```
+use Unicode::PRECIS;
+use Unicode::PRECIS::Identifier::UsernameCasePreserved;

+my Unicode::PRECIS::Identifier::UsernameCaseMapped $uname-profile .= new;

+my Str $username = "نجمة-الصباح";
+my TestValue $tv = $uname-profile.enforce($username);
+if $tv ~~ Str {
+  say "Username $username accepted but converted to $tv";
+}

+elsif $tv ~~ Bool {
+  say "Username not accepted";
+}

 ```

 ### RFC's and other sources